Unseen Youth,

 Angélica Quimbaya

-Nursing and pharmacy assistant,
+Nursing and Pharmacy Assistant,

 Ahmed Hamed

-Former member of Houthi (Ansar Allah)
+Former Member of Houthi (Ansar Allah) in Yemen

 Nor Ali Hassan